A-Level Geography at The Queen’s School Sixth Form

 Fieldwork is an integral part of the geography curriculum allowing pupils to see in reality what they have learnt in the classroom, build teamwork skills and learn valuable data-collection techniques.

-In Year 12 one fieldwork day takes students to Liverpool to study rebranding and a second fieldwork day takes students to North Wales to study coastal landforms and coastal processes.
-There will be a cost of approximately £35 for the coasts trip and £15 for the Liverpool trip.
-In year 13 time is spent conducting two days of independent fieldwork on a topic of your choice in a location of your choice.
+In Year 12, one fieldwork day takes students to Liverpool to study rebranding, and a second fieldwork day takes students to North Wales to study coastal landforms and coastal processes.
+In Year 13, time is spent conducting two days of independent fieldwork on a topic of your choice in a location of your choice.

 The A-level Geography course is challenging.
 It’s advisable that you have a minimum of a level 6 (B grade) at GCSE, although candidates who have not studied the subject at GCSE level can still consider Geography at A-level.
 High levels of literacy are essential for this course.